wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 1. From the **Create a Project** page, select an option under **Git Project**.
 2. Select **Connect**.
 Follow the instructions on the popup screen to authorize.
 3. Upon successful authentication, choose your organization, and then add repositories using one or both of these options:
-    - **Add project via repository URL**: here you can paste the URL for a Git repository that you want to import.
+    - **Add project via repository URL**: here you can paste the URL of a Git repository that you want to import.
 For GitHub, GitLab, and Bitbucket repositories, the URL must end with `.git`.
     - **Select repository from the list**: this list will display all repositories you have access to from the selected organization.
 You can use the search bar to filter the list, and then select the repositories you would like to add.
 4. The **Install Webhooks** option is selected by default.
 This enables automatic publishing from your project when changes are pushed to the repository.
 Clear this option to disable automatic publishing.
 See [Publishing Git Projects](../7.-projects/publishing-git-projects.md) for details.
 5. Next, select **Add Git Project**.